Now Accepting Applications to Join the FFAR Expert Reviewer Database

 - Urban Food Systems

 FFAR will establish a database of experts, who will be asked to serve as peer reviewers based on each individual’s balance of scientific expertise and experience as deemed appropriate for evaluating the specific research proposal.
-To be considered, applicants should have expertise in the any of the following topic areas:
+To be considered, applicants should have expertise in any of the following topic areas:

 - Agricultural water management and use